GnosGnas/EE2703-APL/README.md

 Assignment-7 : To analyse Active Filters using Sympy and analyse their transfer functions using Scipy's signal toolbox

 Assignment-8 : To analyse the Digital Fourier Transform of periodic signals

+Assignment-9 : To analyse DFT for non-periodic signals